“… our 2019 gender pay report which highlights that on average, women earn more than men across all of our UK sites and divisions…“

 Clicking on those links will take you to the government’s gender pay gap website where you can see their published figures.
 For this post, I will be using my own spreadsheet which you can download for yourselves here.
 If you use my spreadsheet, you will be able to produce these two charts.

-So according to Novartis UK, 90% (1165 out of 1300) of employees work for employers with median gender pay gaps slightly larger than the 2019 median of all employers which is 9.1 pence in the pound but when they are combined into a single entity, employees suddenly find they are working for an employer with a gender pay gap favouring women to the tune of 11 pence in the pound.
+So according to Novartis UK, 90% (1165 out of 1300) of employees work for employers with median gender pay gaps slightly larger than the 2019 median of all employers which is 9.1 pence in the pound against women but when they are combined into a single entity, the same employees suddenly find they are working for an employer with a gender pay gap favouring women to the tune of 11 pence in the pound.
 How can that happen?

 Simpson’s Paradox rears its head again!